SG Dynamo Schwerin (2003): 2003–present

 At first Dynamo competed in the Kreisliga.
 After three consecutive promotions, the club played for fourteen years in the Landesliga West in Mecklenburg-Vorpommern (7th level).
 Dynamo was promoted to the Verbandsliga Mecklenburg-Vorpommern on a points per game basis after the 2020/2021 season was cut short due to the corona virus pandemic.
 The next season the club achieved another promotion to the Oberliga Nordost (5th level).
 Dynamo Dresden legend, and former East German footballer of the year, Torsten Gütschow became the new coach of Dynamo for the 2023–24 season.
 However, due to lack of success in the 2023–24 NOFV-Oberliga Nord, Gütschow was dismissed after just two and a half months in office.

 Stadium

 The home ground of Dynamo is Sportpark Lankow, which it shares with FC Mecklenburg Schwerin.

+Dynamo was based at the Sportplatz Paulshöhe in the district of Ostorf in until June 2022.
+The Paulshöhe sports centre was the home ground of the old SG Dynamo Schwerin during the East German era.

-Dynamo was based at the Paulshöhe sports centre until June 2022.
-The club and supporters unsuccessfully campaigned for the preservation of the Paulshöhe sports field as the oldest sports field in the city of Schwerin.
+The club and its supporters unsuccessfully campaigned for the preservation of the Paulshöhe sports center as the oldest sports field in the city of Schwerin.
 In 2010, however, the city council decided to redevelop the sports area into a residential area.